Where Are Metalloids on The Periodic Table?

 What are the metalloids?

-Some periodic tables have a dividing line between metals and nonmetals, and below this line, the metalloids can be found.
+Some periodic tables have a dividing line between metals and nonmetals, and under this line, the metalloids are listed.

-In alloys, catalysts, biological agents, glasses, flame retardants, optical storage and optoelectronics, semiconductors, pyrotechnics, and electronics, Metalloids and their compounds are used.
+Their constituents and compounds can be found in alloys, catalysts, biological agents, glasses, flame retardants, optical storage, optoelectronics, and even in semiconductors, pyrotechnics, and electronics.

 Where Are Metalloids On The Periodic Table?